 In celebration of International Women’s Day and also Women’s History Month, here’s a list of 50+ films directed by women that are downright spectacular.
 Spanning the genres from drama to horror to science fiction there’s something for everyone on this list.

-We need more female artistry.
-Not only in independent cinema but in the system of filmmaking as a whole.
 These are just a fraction of the amazing stories women have brought to the medium.

 1) Meshes of the Afternoon (1943)

 An experimental short film from the first half of the 20th century co-directed by a married couple, Maya Deren and Alexander Hammid.
 This one’s hard to explain.
 For a 14-minute flick this one requires multiple viewings.
 Very innovative, particularly for the ’40s, but honestly it’s generally an impressive short, even by today’s standards.
 A great surreal film.

 Directed and co-written by Liliana Cavani, this 1974 drama is one part eroticism, three parts disturbing psychological torture.
 Some consider this an exploitation film— Father Gore doesn’t agree.
 While it has erotic elements, and of course its heavy dose of Nazism, The Night Porter is about the lingering effects of the past on the present, how evil of a certain magnitude won’t ever wash away, and more.
 Sure, it’s a shocker of a movie on many levels.
 But trust me, Charlotte Rampling’s performance, Cavani’s direction, the compelling and disturbing story, they all add up to something perfect.